andrewhua92/ECE356-Database-Project/guide.md

 president_county.csv\
 president_state.csv

-You can also run the script to downloads.
+You can also run the script to download the CSVs.
 Before doing this, please run the following export commands.\
 `export KAGGLE_USERNAME=andrewhua90`\
-`export KAGGLE_KEY=91db567e6efba3e4b746b5b77a28728e`
+`export KAGGLE_KEY=a3c022f62ad2fb27456311be107d29d6`

 The downloading script can be run as follows:\
 `bash kaggle_download.txt`

-Copying files over example:
+We need to copy over files onto the Docker container.
+Here's a copying files over example:
 `docker cp hashtag_donaldtrump.csv <name_of_container>:/hashtag_donaldtrump.csv`

 This needs to be done as the files do not exist locally within the Docker instance.